More Medications Facts

 History

 Fioricet is well established, proven brand that was introduced in the US in the mid 1980s.
-Watson Pharmaceuticals, Inc. acquired the United States rights to the Fioricet ® and Fiorinal ® product lines for $178 million from Novartis Pharmaceuticals Corporation in 2003.
-This products are prescription treatments for tension headaches and are based on combinations of popular pain relief compounds.
+Watson Pharmaceuticals, Inc. acquired the United States rights to the Fioricet® and Fiorinal® lines for $178 million from Novartis Pharmaceuticals Corporation in 2003.
+Fioricet® and Fiorinal® are based on combinations of popular pain relief compounds and are used for tension headaches:

-• Fiorinal ® with Codeine (butalbital, aspirin, caffeine and codeine phosphate USP)
+• Fiorinal® with Codeine (butalbital, aspirin, caffeine and codeine phosphate)

-Watson Pharmaceuticals, Inc., headquartered in Corona, California, is a leading specialty pharmaceutical company that develops, manufactures, markets and distributes branded and generic pharmaceutical products.
-Watson pursues a growth strategy combining internal product development, strategic alliances and collaborations and synergistic acquisitions of products and businesses.
+Watson Pharmaceuticals, Inc., headquartered in Corona, California, is a leading specialty pharmaceutical company that develops, manufactures, markets and distributes branded and generic pharmaceuticals.
+Watson pursues a growth strategy combining internal development, strategic alliances and collaborations and synergistic acquisitions of products and businesses.

 The divestiture of Fioricet ® and Fiorinal ® allows Novartis Pharmaceuticals to focus further on its primary mission of introducing innovative new medicines across several therapeutic areas.